aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step2-check-coredns.md

 ### How to resolve this issue?

+To resolve this issue, update coredns addon to use its default configuration, which removes nodeSelector requriements and allows coredns pods to run any of the worker nodes.

-To resolve this issue, update coredns node labels using eks addon custom configuration and wait for the addon update to complete:
+Update coredns addon using empty custom configuration and wait for the addon update to complete:

 ```bash timeout=180
 $ aws eks update-addon \